anatolederr/anatolederr/README.md

 ### Glad to see you here!
 Hello !
 My name is Anatole Derrien.
-I'm a french IT student, currently in my first year at the IUT of vannes.
+I'm a french IT student at the IUT of Vannes.

 <br/>